 iv.
 Yet many commentators unfortunately feel comfortable ignoring any future literal fulfillment of this and see it only as a visionary parable.
 “This sea is the wide world dead in sins and trespasses.
 [Ephesians 2:1] These fishers are Christ’s apostles and ministers, who are called fishers of men, [Matthew 4:19] and their preaching compared to fishing.”
 (Trapp)

 c.
-Its swamps and marshes will not be healed; they will be given over to salt: There would remain certain areas near the former Dead Sea that would keep its old characteristics.
-Perhaps this was so that the useful minerals gained from the Dead Sea would still be available from these places.
+Its swamps and marshes will not be healed; they will be given over to salt: There will remain certain areas near the former Dead Sea that will keep their old characteristics.
+Perhaps this is so that the useful minerals gained from the Dead Sea would still be available from these places.

 ii.
 As an example of an overly-spiritualized approach to this passage, consider how Clarke thought of the swamps and marshes of verse 11: “A description applicable to the Roman Catholic Church, that is both schismatic and heretic from the Church of Jesus Christ, which is built on the foundation of the prophets and apostles, Jesus himself being the chief corner stone; for the Church of Rome, leaving this foundation, is now built on the foundation of councils and traditions, and lying miracles; the popes in their succession being its only corner stones.”